 Euphemia MacTavish has produced a 45-minute video demo of carborundum printing which takes you through the process from start to finish.
-We have password protected the video so please contact us [...]
+We’ve had some lovely feedback: Thank you for the wonderful [...]

 May is Printfest time and DAD is pleased to be part of the different Dover Printfest21 events taking place from Saturday 25 to Sunday 30 May celebrating the 9th Fête de l’estampe in France.

 DAD’s contribution started with a Roundtable event for artists who use printmaking processes or printed marks in their practice and who do not necessarily call themselves printmakers; for example in collage, as marks within a drawing or painting, on textiles, ceramics … It was an opportunity to share ideas with other artists in an online Zoom forum.

 We talked about touch, the physicality of print, frottage as an immediate and fundamental way of collecting textural marks, collographs, dry point, monoprint, digital printing… and the use of all these techniques on paper, canvas, textiles as starting points for or elements to include within a piece of work.
 We also talked about rediscovering “old” work and getting inspired anew!

 - Thanks so much for hosting the DAD roundtable event – I really enjoyed the evening.
 Such an inspiring examination of how artists make use of a variety of direct or indirect print elements within their work process.
 The virtual roundtable event via Zoom worked so well, highlighting the real value of this method of group sharing.

 - Dear Clare and Joanna, Thank you so much for arranging this event and for inviting me.
 It was lovely to see you both and your beautiful work.
 I really enjoyed sharing my pieces and hearing from fellow artists about their varied printmaking practices, very interesting and inspiring.
 A very enjoyable evening!